 Lines 503-510 -- In these lines, filers should identify the percentages of their telecommunications revenues by LNPA region.
 Payphone service providers, private service providers, and shared-tenant service providers that have certified that they are exempt from contributing to the shared costs of LNP need not provide these breakdowns.
-Carriers should calculate or estimate the percentage of revenues that they billed in each region based on the amount of service they actually provided in the parts of the United States listed for each region.
-The percentages in column (a) should add to 100% unless the filer did not provide any services for resale by other contributors to the federal universal service support mechanisms.
-The percentages in column (b) should add to 100% unless the filer did not provide any telecommunications services to end users or non-contributing carriers.
-Carriers do not need to complete column (a) if they have some end-user revenues in each of the regions in which they have carrier operations.
+Carriers and interconnected VoIP providers should calculate or estimate the percentage of revenues that they billed in each region based on the amount of service they actually provided in the parts of the United States listed for each